girltwink/hrt_infodump/HRT Infodump.md

 If you are DIYing, it's important for your doctor or GP to be aware.
 You should tell them what medication you are taking and at what doses.
 ### Requesting healthcare
 #### Blood tests
 You can request blood tests from your GP or registered doctors surgery.
-Be sure to specifically request the required levels, and triple check they are being tested on the day.
+Be sure to specifically request the required tests, and triple check they are being tested on the day.
 You'll need to mention:
 * You are going to be transitioning
 * You are going to be taking HRT